jordanchapian/shortUrlProxy/README.md

 ### Required Software

 * Execution Environment: docker, docker-machine, docker-compose
-* Package managers: npm, bower

 ### Getting Started
-* Start all of the build scripts (build source & images) with the root shell script `./build.sh`
+* Start all of the build scripts (build mounted named volumes) with the root shell script `./build.sh`
 * Start the docker containers with the root shell script (this requires docker-machine to get the docker host ip) using `./start.sh`.
 The script will output the ip:port for the running nginx container.

 ## Design Notes